nadza-dz/task-based-fMRI-processing-pipeline-ENIGMA-OCD/README.md

 This approach also has the advantage that it solves another problem of our dataset.
 Because our analyses include a large number of participants drawn from many different samples, the brain coverage across participants can vary substantially.
 By averaging activation over larger cortical regions, we can retain more participants in the analysis—even if the exact voxels imaged vary slightly between them.

 1. Use `6_extract_activation_from_Schaefer_Melbourne_parcels.sh` script to extract activation from Schaefer cortical atlas parcels and Melbourne subcortical atlas regions.

+The second approach to whole-brain analyses does use a voxel-wise method, [see below](#Voxel-wise-whole-brain-analyses-IBMMA-toolbox).

 ### Running models